 Situation in Austria

-In 2019, 179 submissions were made to the Austrian Reference Centre for Clostridioides difficile.
-453 cases of severe Clostridioides difficile infections were reported to the epidemiological reporting system (EMS).
-Since 18 January 2010, severe Clostridioides difficile infections(CDI) have been subject to mandatory reporting under the Epidemic Diseases Act.
+In 2022, 145 submissions were made to the Austrian Reference Center for Clostridioides difficile.
+At the same time, 572 cases of severe C. difficile infections were reported to the epidemiological reporting system (EMS).
+Since January 18, 2010, severe Clostridioides difficile infections(CDI) have been subject to mandatory reporting under the Epidemics Act.

 Clostridioides difficile belongs to the group of gram-positive anaerobic spore-formers.
 They are mainly found in the intestinal tract in humans and animals, but can also be isolated in the environment.
 The spores (bacterial permanent forms of the pathogen) are extremely environmentally resistant and protect the pathogen from temperatures above 100 °C and also from numerous disinfectants.

 The toxin-producing C. difficileis responsible for a large proportion of diarrhoeal diseases following antibiotic administration and is subject to compulsory notification in the event of a severe course according to the Epidemic Law.
 Due to the emergence of the hypervirulent C difficile strain PCR ribotype 027 (NAP type 1) in North America and Europe, this pathogen has become the focus of interest.
 According to current estimates, the mostly preventable C. difficile infections in European hospitals cause annual additional costs of 3 billion euros.